Shuvo1505/native-android-ChatMosphere/README.md

 # Getting Started

+1) Android version must be 6.0 (Marshmallow) or above
-1) To access this app, you'll need to create a ChatMosphere account using your email
+2) To access this app, you'll need to create a ChatMosphere account using your email
 ----------------------------------------------------------------------------------------------------------------------

 # Features